brettybop/alpaca-trading-performance-dashboard/README.md

 # 🤖 Alpaca Trading Bot Performance Dashboard 📈

-A Python + Power BI project that transforms Alpaca order history into a clean trade-level dataset for performance analytics and interactive BI reporting.

----

 ## 🎯 Project Objective

-Back-testing is one way to understand if a strategy performs, foward testing is how we can determine if strategy actually performs well in real time.
-The goal of this project is to answer a simple but important question:
+Back-testing is one way to understand if a strategy performs, foward testing is how we can determine if strategy actually performs well in real-time.
+The goal of this project is to answer a few simple questions:

 > Is this trading strategy actually performing well, and when does it perform best?
+How can we improve or make it better?

 To answer that, I built a lightweight ETL workflow in Python that pulls Alpaca order history, converts order activity into trade-level analytics, and exports a CSV dataset that feeds a Power BI dashboard.